peterellisjones/Railroader-SmartOrders/README.md

 The AI will look for switches as far as 10,000 feet away, but is less precise the further away the target switch is.
 If the track ends before it finds all the switches you asked for it will just move to the track end, using the existing Yard AI logic to do so safely.
 If it can't can't find all the switches you asked for in the 10,000 feet in front of the train, it will just move 10,000 feet and stop.

-Known incompatability: Unfortunately this mod is **not** compatible with wexp's [RR-YardAiExtended](https://github.com/wexp/RR-YardAiExtended) mod, however if you use SmartOrders and just ask the AI to move the train "10 switches" it has the same effect as "move the train really far".
+Known incompatability: Unfortunately this mod is **not** compatible with wexp's [RR-YardAiExtended](https://github.com/wexp/RR-YardAiExtended) mod, however SmartOrders adds a Yard AI car lengths button to go "infinity car langths", which you can use if you just need to couple to something really far away.
+See below for other quality of life features this mod adds.

 Example usage: